-The Union may present a written request for employee information twice every calendar year.
+The Union may present a written request for employee information noted above once every 120 days.
 The Employer may charge the Union a fee not to exceed the actual cost of providing a list of employees' names, addresses, telephone numbers and work information to the Union.
-Employees may notify the Employer that they do not want the information described in this section released to the Union in accordance with SPP §3-208(d).
-The Union shall abide by the restriction concerning the use of information as provided for in SPP §3-208 (e), (g) and (h).